vivekkdagar/pyquantify/README.md

 <div align='center'>

+> Todo: Add information about enabling long path support on Windows and setting the PATH variable.

 <h1>pyquantify</h1>
 <p>Pyquantify is a powerful CLI tool for semantic analysis.
 It leverages natural language processing to unveil insights from text, files, or websites, empowering sophisticated data visualization and exploration.</p>